-GoSolo has responded to this need by providing third-party access to bank accounts.
+GoSolo has responded to this need by providing third-party access to business accounts.
 Here is the laydown of how it works:

-Giving a third-party authority to a bank account entails sharing certain privileges with them.
+Giving a third-party authority to a business account entails sharing certain privileges with them.

 There are two types of access offered by most banks with personal and business accounts: